NormalVR/Normcore-Documentation/docs/reference/classes/Normal.Realtime.Room.md

   members:
   - name: name
     definition: string name { get; }
+  - name: region
+    definition: RegionMetadata? region { get; }
+    summary: When Room moves to a ConnectingToRoom state, this will be filled in with metadata about the region being connected to, including an IP address that can be used to ping the region.
   - name: clientID
     definition: int clientID { get; }
   - name: time
     definition: double time { get; }
+    summary: The server time on this frame in unix epoch time format.
+This value can be used to drive animations and is backed by a monotonic clock with sub-millisecond precision.
+This value has latency from the server removed.
   - name: ping
     definition: float ping { get; }
+    summary: The local client's last known ping with the server in milliseconds.
   - name: connectionState
     definition: ConnectionState connectionState { get; }
     summary: The connection state of the room.